The Caribbean: Islands of Inspiration

-If you want to taste adventure and get a different historical perspective to get the creative juices flowing, St. Thomas in the US Virgin Islands (below) should fit the bill.
+If you want to taste adventure and get a different historical perspective to get the creative juices flowing, St. Thomas in the US Virgin Islands (above) should fit the bill.
 Just 32 square miles in size, the island is paradise for beach-lovers with calm, clear waters perfect for scuba diving and soft, white sand framed by mountains blanketed in foliage and forest.
 But the peaceful beaches belie the island’s vivid swashbuckling history, which is said to include lively stories of infamous pirate Bluebeard and explorer Sir Francis Drake.

 Be inspired for your own tales of adventure by heading east from Charlotte Amalie to Bluebeard’s Castle where legend says Eduard de Barbe-Bleue – otherwise known as Bluebeard – hoarded his treasure and watched approaching enemies from his tower.
 Then take in the view from Drake’s Seat, rumoured to be Sir Francis Drake’s preferred pirate lookout, before visiting the island’s Pirates Treasure Museum, crammed with shipwreck artefacts, virtual-reality experiences and tales of legends gone by.
 You’ll have written your first chapter in your head before you’ve even made it back to your cabin.

 3 more ways to get creative in the Caribbean

 If you’re crafty… In the Dominican Republic, join the fascinating Artisanal Paper With Purpose excursion to visit RePapel, a cooperative that began as a way to teach recycling to the community but blossomed into a women-run organisation that turns old recyclables into beautiful crafts which you can help make and buy.